donbright/font_to_svg/README.md

 Freetype's website is here: http://www.freetype.org/

-font_to_svg uses freetype to deal with vaguaries and variations of Truetype file formats. font2svg does not use any of Freetype's bitmap font-rendering code. font2svg is a pure "outline curve" renderer to be used for vector/curve based output.
+font_to_svg uses freetype to deal with vaguaries and variations of Truetype file formats. font_to_svg does not use any of Freetype's bitmap font-rendering code. font_to_svg is a pure "outline curve" renderer to be used for vector/curve based output.

 Font_to_svg comes with a very permissive BSD style copyright license